 Aside from having a regular business account with my Belgian bank and an international PayPal account, I started using TransferWise as a way to get paid in foreign currency without having to pay any fees.
 Unlike PayPal, Transferwise doesn’t charge a fee when you receive money.
 Their Borderless account functions as a collection of virtual foreign bank accounts through which you can send and receive money in various currencies.
 You only pay for transfers.

-Niche Site Freedom is a course by the Australian blogger and niche site expert Sharon Gourlay who earns a more than nice monthly income from her various niche sites.
+Build Blog Freedom is a course by the Australian blogger and blog traffic expert Sharon Gourlay who earns much more than nice monthly income from her various blogs.
 She also built and then sold the high-traffic travel blog Where’s Sharon.
-Her course consists purely out of actionnable information and takes you by the hand throughout the entire process of building a money-making niche site.
-Even if you’re not into niche site building, it’s the best content I’ve found on learning how to do proper keyword research to rank high in Google.
+Her course consists purely out of actionnable information and takes you by the hand throughout the entire process of building a money-making site.
+It’s the best content I’ve found on learning how to do proper keyword research to rank high in Google, how to do affiliate marketing and other tactics to build and grow your blog from scratch.

 Click here for more information.